Somatic variant detection

 Variant types

-LightSpeed Fastq to Somatic Variants reports SNPs, MNVs and InDels and replacements provided that the variants are contained within at least one paired end read.
+LightSpeed Fastq to Somatic Variants reports SNPs, MNVs and InDels and replacements provided that the variants are contained within at least one paired end read and that their count and frequency satisfies the user-provided minimum requirements.

 Variant annotations